markusressel/fan2go/README.md

 #### PID

-If you want to get your hands dirty and use a PID control loop, you can use the `pid` curve:
+If you want to get your hands dirty and use a PID based curve, you can use `pid`:

 ```yaml
 curves: